brandonprry/is_a_fetus_a_person/README.md

 From this perspective, abortion laws can never protect the lives of Americans.
 Abortion laws can only save the lives of undocumented non-citizens at the expense of citizen mothers' lives.
 Not very America First.

+States are claiming power over someone who isn’t yet a citizen, but also over the moment they become one.

 ## Taxes

 Can you claim a fetus as a dependent on your taxes?
 The IRS has very